Important Notice Regarding Coronavirus (COVID-19)

 - Food of any kind (including candy)

-- Internet devices (including laptops, computers and tablets)
+- Internet devices (including laptops, computers, tablets and smart watches)

 - Narcotic medications (including medicinal/licensed marijuana)